Information For Authors

 The title page should be in a separated word file and include the following information:

-A structured abstract should be between 200-300 words, accurately reflect the content of paper and should be stated under the headings: backgrounds and objectives (stating what is already known about this topic), methods (design, sample, analysis methods), results (do not report p-values, confidence intervals and other statistical parameters) and conclusions (stating what this study adds to the topic and relevance to clinical practice).
+A structured abstract should be between 200-300 words, accurately reflect the content of the paper, and should be stated under the headings: backgrounds and objectives (stating what is already known about this topic), methods (design, sample, analysis methods), results (do not report p-values, confidence intervals, and other statistical parameters) and conclusions (stating what this study adds to the topic and relevance to clinical practice).
 It should not include references or abbreviations, keywords should be added (maximum six).